 On Monday, January 13, 2020, at age 98, Hattie was called home to rest.
 She fought a good fight, she kept the faith.
 Hattie leaves to celebrate and cherish her memory a sister, Ms. Rosetta Golden (age 94) of Memphis, Tennessee; Sister-in-Law, Ms. Betty Hobbs of Andalusia, Alabama; son, Dr. Louis (Muriel) Ray of East Brunswick, New Jersey; two daughters, Willie Mae Ray of Dallas, Texas, and the Honorable Dr. Christina Hobbs of Union City, Georgia; Grandchildren, great grandchildren, great-great children; a host of nieces, nephews, and cousins.

 Hattie was preceded home by her husband Allen Hobbs, sons Arthur B. Ray, Sr., Robert “Bobby” Ray, Felix Ray, Sr., Walter Ray, Jr., Reginald J. Ray, Timothy R. Kelly, and Christopher L. Hobbs; daughters Jane Howard and Esther Ray; sister Leola Kelly; brothers George Golden, Andrew Golden, John B. Golden, and William “Ralph” Golden.

 Her family will be present on Sunday from 4-6PM and Monday from 10-11:00 AM, at the RHONEY FUNERAL HOME, 1124 Ontario Ave., NIAGARA FALLS, NY, followed by her Funeral Service at 11:00 AM.

 Interment in Memorial Park Cemetery, Lewiston, NY.

-To send flowers to Hattie's family, please visit our floral section.
+To send flowers to Hattie's family, please visit our floral store.